GanymedeWordsmyth/Vaults/content/Créafóg Vault/Créafóg/Homebrewery/Items/Magic Items/Useless Items.md

 While playing the bagpipes, the creature can cast invisibility with a range of self.
 The creature remains invisible as long as they continue to play the bagpipes.
 ## Necklace of Fire Alarm
 Upon wearing this necklace, while hearing a loud noise or seeing a burst of light, the necklace will immediately become alarmed and burst into flames.
+## Ring of attunement
+Requires attunement
+This ring grants an extra attunement slot
 ## Tin of Kitty Biscuits
 A tin of 12 cat treats.
 When a creature feeds one to a cat, they get advantage on animal handling checks with all felines for the next 10 minutes.
 Additionally, feeding a cat a biscuit attracts all felines within 1,000 feet towards the creature that fed the cat.
 ## Wand of Magic Detection